AviatrixSystems/Docs/HowTos/transit_advanced.rst

 ..
 Note::

-  For a Spoke VPC/VNet in a multi-cloud transit to communicate with a Spoke VPC in TGW Orchestrator, Connected Transit must be enabled on the Aviatrix Transit Gateway that connects both sides.
+  For a Spoke VPC/VNet in a multi-cloud transit to communicate with a Spoke VPC in TGW Orchestrator, connected Transit must be enabled on the Aviatrix Transit Gateway that connects both sides.

 For software version 4.1 and later, you will click Transit Network on the left navigation bar, click the Advanced Config option and browse to the Edit Gateway tab.
 Select the Transit Gateway you want to enable the Connected Transit.